|1. Why is it important to sign a Copyright Transfer Agreement or Exclusive Licence?|

 |27.
 What is the situation regarding dual publication?||28.
 Can you provide advice regarding libel and slander?|

-It is a legal requirement for Wiley to receive either a signed Copyright Transfer Agreement (CTA) or an Exclusive Licence Agreement (ELA) before publication of your contribution can proceed.
+It is a requirement for Wiley to receive either a signed Copyright Transfer Agreement (CTA) or an Exclusive Licence Agreement (ELA) before publication of your contribution can proceed.
 Wiley has adopted the CTA for all Wiley-owned journals.
 For society-owned journals, the societies for whom we publish decide which versions of the forms they require.

 This policy also has the following advantages: